jqshuv/short/README.md

 ![short banner image][banner]

-The goal of this project is to create a lightweight and simple url shortener that simply runs on Cloudflare Workers and is deployed by GitHub Actions.
-It uses the native Cloudflare Workers SDK without any additional packreges to be as minimal and cheap as possible.
+The goal of this project is to create a lightweight and simple url shortener that simply runs on Cloudflare Workers® and is deployed by GitHub Actions.
+It uses the native Cloudflare Workers® SDK without any additional packreges to be as minimal and cheap as possible.
 Short provides a simple API to create and manage new links.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>